When You Don’t Know What to Send a Caregiver

 Someone once gave me a gift card for a pedicure.
 It was so thoughtful, but I never used it.
 There was no version of my life where disappearing to a nail salon for an hour was possible.
 So it went into a drawer.

-That unused gift card became a symbol for everything caregiving can feel like — the world keeps handing you things you don't have the capacity to use.
+That unused gift card became a symbol for everything caregiving can feel like.
+The world keeps handing you things you don't have the capacity to use.

 What I actually needed was something that let me exhale inside the life I was already living.